Reticen8/core/README.md

-OPNsense GUI and system management
+Reticen8 GUI and system management
 ==================================

-The OPNsense project invites developers to start contributing to the code base.
+The Reticen8 project invites developers to start contributing to the code base.
 For your own purposes or – even better – to join us in creating the best open source firewall available.